liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 ## Installing Artifacts from the Central Repository [](id=installing-artifacts-from-the-central-repository)

-Using the Central Repository to install Liferay Maven artifacts is very straightforward and only requires that you specify your plugin's dependencies via its `pom.xml` file.
-In fact, the first time you use Maven to build a Liferay Maven plugin project, Maven automatically downloads the required artifacts from the Central Repository into your local `.m2` repository, if they're not found in your `.m2` repository or any of your configured repository servers.
-You'll see it happen when you package your Liferay plugins.
+Using the Central Repository to install Liferay Maven artifacts is very straightforward and only requires that you specify your module's dependencies via its `pom.xml` file.
+In fact, the first time you use Maven to build a Liferay Maven module project, Maven automatically downloads the required artifacts from the Central Repository into your local `.m2` repository, if they're not found in your `.m2` repository or any of your configured repository servers.
+You'll see it happen when you package your Liferay modules.
 This automation puts more emphasis on the development of your Liferay project and less on managing artifacts.

-When packaging your plugin, the automatic Maven artifact installation process only downloads the artifacts necessary for that particular plugin.
-That plugin's dependencies determines the artifacts that are installed into your local `.m2` repository.
+When packaging your module, the automatic Maven artifact installation process only downloads the artifacts necessary for that particular module.
+That module's dependencies determines the artifacts that are installed into your local `.m2` repository.
 The `pom.xml` file of your project is where you specify your project's dependencies.
 You'll learn more about the POM throughout the Maven